 James Simpson discovered chloroform could be used as an anaesthetic.

-Although the use of chloroform meant that operations could be carried out painlessly, it was risky because of the difficulty of determining the dose to be used.
+The use of chloroform was significant in the history of medicine in Britain because it meant that operations could be carried out painlessly.
+However, it was risky because of the difficulty of determining the dose to be used.
 Hannah Greener died from an overdose during a toenail removal.

 The first Public Health Act was published.
 Although it established a Central Board of Health, it had little authority and was given no money.
 Boroughs that had formed Corporations were to take responsibility for water supply and drainage.
 Other Boroughs could follow suit but were not compelled to do so.